JetBrains/Exposed/docs/MIGRATION_GUIDE.md

-# Migration Guide
+# Exposed Migration Guide

 ## Migrating from 0.45.0 to 0.46.0

-This guide provides instructions on how to migrate your Exposed application from version 0.45.0 to 0.46.0.
+While Exposed provides migration support in the code itself (by using the `@Deprecated` annotation), this document serves as a reference point for the migration steps necessary to switch to the new query DSL.

 ### SELECT Query DSL

 Exposed's query DSL has been refactored to bring it closer to the syntax of a standard SQL `SELECT` statement.

 The `slice()` function has been deprecated in favor of a new `select()` function that accepts a variable amount of columns or expressions and creates a `Query` instance.
 The `Query` class now has the method `where()`, which can be chained to replace the old version of `select { }`.

 [Go to migration steps](#migration-steps)